-How much super is really enough for retirement?
-This always seems to be a hot topic.
-There are lots of different sources that talk about the magic number that you have to have in your super account when you retire, and the regular income you’ll need to help your savings go the distance.
+"How much super is really enough for retirement?"...This can be a hot topic, but it's not 'one-size-fits-all'...It's about having enough to meet your particular needs when you retire, and the income required to help your savings go the distance.

 Once you know what level of annual income you’re likely to need in retirement, the next step is seeing if your current super position is on track to get you there.